0adri3n/agriF4rm/README.md

 dimension * (basicsAgricultors + raresAgricultors*1.5 + epicsAgricultors*2.5 + legendariesAgricultors*4)
 ```

+If u need help on something, contact me on discord : akira#9322

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.